bline141/Competition/README.md

 ## Competition

-#Project Title:
+Project Title:
-Comparing Deep Learning with Neurologists for Functional Outcome Prediction in Stroke: An Observational Follow-up Study.
+Comparing Deep Learning with Neurologists for Functional Outcome Prediction in Stroke: A Follow-up Study.

-Project Description: A CT A CT DL model will compete against experienced neurologists in treatment effect and functional outcome prediction.
+Project Description:
-The competition will provide retrospectively collected clinical and imaging data from 40 selected patients from the MR cohort.
+The CT deep learning model was trained on data from the MR Cohort to predict the treatment effect (NIHSS after 24h) and the functional outcome (mRS after 3 months) in the patients.
+For further validation the CT deep learning treatment effect and outcome predictions where compared to those of experienced neurologists on a subset of 40 patients matched for baseline variables.

-Procedure as follows:
+Procedure for competition as follows:

 1. Step: Descriptive Statistics (Table one for the MR cohort)
 2. Step: Matching (Selection of 40 patients matched for BL variables)